Students studying in library

 Required Courses and Training

-Fall Semester: Introduction to the Theory & Practice of Tutoring Writing (3 credits)
+Fall Semester: ENC 3006: Theories of Teaching and Tutoring Writing (3 credits)

 Frequently Asked Questions

 Both in-person and online (chat or video call) drop-in sessions are typically only 20-minutes long, which gives enough time for the students questions or concerns to be handled efficiently and easily.
 For online drop-in sessions, you can send comments back and forth with a tutor in the Drop-In Channel; however, sharing documents within the chat section are prohibited, so you must request a video or audio call to initiate screen share.
-Moreover, if you do not wish to have anyone view the comments in the Drop-In Channel, you must delete the comments on your own.
+Please note that you will need to download MS Teams to use the Drop-In Channel.

 Asynchronous tutoring is when a student receives written feedback through email.
 This is for someone who feels uncomfortable joining an audio/video call, has a technology barrier, is unavailable to meet synchronously, or simply prefers written feedback to oral feedback.
 It does however, require you to have access to your email and requires you to check your email to be sure you have received your comments and feedback.
 You might not want to choose this option if you have already received written feedback from your instructor or another tutor, or have real- time questions you would want to ask the tutor during your session.